-All students have one lesson a week of ICT in years 7 through to 11.
+All students have one lesson a week of IT/Computing in Years 7 through to 9.
 In this time, they learn a number of different software applications, giving them an opportunity to build up a range of skills within the subject.

-In both Year 7 and Year 8, the curriculum is delivered through a topic-based approach.
-Each topic focuses on a software application.
+In both Years 7, 8 and 9 the curriculum is delivered through a topic-based approach.
+Each topic focuses on either computer programming or a software application.
 At the end of each unit, knowledge is assessed through a short test and skills are assessed through a project.
 Students are expected to plan, implement and evaluate their project.
 They have the opportunity to gain feedback on the work they have done.

 In some cases, our pupils use applications they have already used at their primary school, where this is the case they are encouraged to learn more complex aspects of the software and develop their skills.
 At the end of the project, students will be awarded a level to indicate their progress in addition to a grade to indicate the effort they have put into the work.

 • Adventure Story (Computational Thinking, Algorithms and Presentations)

 • Binary and Control